backand/backand-ionic2-starter/README.md

 ## Socket Service

-1. Add to `package.json` the dependency,

-    "socket.io-client": "^1.4.8"

-Add to `typings.json` the global dependencies:

-    "node": "registry:dt/node#6.0.0+20160514165920",
-    "socket.io-client": "registry:dt/socket.io-client#1.4.4+20160317120654"

-2. Install dependencies

-  npm install
-  typings install

-3. To login via socket call `BackandService.loginSocket`

-4. To logout from socket call `BackandService.logoutSocket`

-5. To subscribe to event `items_updated` from server side via sockets, call `BackandService.on` and in your controller, subscribe with,
+1. To subscribe to event `items_updated` from server side via sockets, in your component do, as in `src/app/pages/crud/crud.ts`:

       this.backandService.on('items_updated')